 The Plan tab allows you to create a task list and keep your research strategized.
-You can filter tasks by priority, or type of tasks, or base the filter on the individual you're researching.
-This section also gives you a quick look at some statistics about your family, from the number of people listed, surnames, average lifespan, earliest birthdate and the number of places, sources and media you have linked to your tree.
+You can filter tasks by type, priority or individual.
+This section also shows statistics about your family, including the amount of people listed, surnames, average life span, earliest birthdate, and the number of places, sources and media you have linked to your tree.

 You can access a physical map of your ancestors' migration and origin in the Places tab.
-The more information you complete in the People tab, the more complete your Places tab will appear.
-When you record significant events like births, deaths and marriages and enter a location for each event, the Places map marks the locations.
+The more information you complete in the People tab, the more complete your Places tab appears.
+When you record significant events such as births, deaths and marriages and enter a location for each event, the Places map marks the locations.
 This is a great tool to show your family's migration over the years.
-It's a handy visual for multiple families and a good way to see how new branches of your family developed.
-You can change the look on the map from a two-dimensional road or aerial view to an impressive three-dimensional map through Bing Maps.
-This mapping feature allows you to get a physical sense of your family's history and shows direct links from one state to the next via marriage or other events.
+It's also a handy visual for multiple families and a good way to see how new branches of your family developed.

-This version of Family tree maker also has outstanding editing and organizing options.
-This software sorts children automatically by birth order and allows you to view people by location via country, state, county and city.
-Adding facts to your family tree is as simple as copy and pasting.
+Family Tree Maker has outstanding editing and organizing options.
+This software sorts children automatically by birth order and allows you to view people by country, state, county and city.
+Adding facts to your family tree is as simple as copying and pasting.
 You can add facts such as source citations, media items and notes.

-If you need extra help, FTM Tutorials teach you how to do more with the software.
-You’ll find them in the "training tutorials" section in the Help menu, or you can watch them online.
+If you need extra help, the tutorials teach you how to do more with the software.
+You find them in the help menu, or you can watch them online.
 When you purchase the software, you get an electronic copy of the Companion Guide to Family Tree Maker to give you further instructions and help.
-Other helpful support features include a tech support hotline available and a blog through Ancestry.com for non-technical questions about family history and creating family trees.
+Other helpful support features include a tech support hotline and a blog through Ancestry.com for nontechnical questions about family history and creating family trees.